-Atom-----the fundamental building block of matter.
+Atom-----The fundamental building block of matter.

-Nucleus-----the central core of the atom and it contains protons and neutrons (nuclear forces hold the nucleus together).
+Nucleus----The central core and it contains protons and neutrons (Nuclear forces hold the nucleus together).

-- Protons----positively charged (+1). -each element is determined by the number of -protons in its nucleus. - Neutrons----neutrally charged (0). -the number of neutrons determines the isotope (Isotopes are atoms which have the same number of protons, but different number of neutrons.) in an element. -does not affect the chemical properties of element.
+Protons----Positively charged (+1) Each element is determined by the number of protons in it's nucleus.

+Neutrons----Neutrally charged (0) The number of neutrons determine the isotope (are atoms which have the same number of protons, but different number of neutrons) an element:

+Does not affect the chemical properties of element.

+Electrons---Negatively charged (-1)

+-Small mass-1/1840 of proton

+-The number of electron is normally equal to number

+protons.

-Electrons---negatively charged (-1). -small mass-(1/1840) of proton. -the number of electrons is normally equal to number protons. -the number of electrons in the outermost shell determines the chemical behavior or properties of the atom.
+-The number of electrons in the outermost shell

+determines the chemical behavior or properties

+of the atom.